MithrilJS/mithril.js/docs/simple-application.md

 In this tutorial, we went through the process of creating a very simple application where we can list users from a server and edit them individually.
 As an extra exercise, try to implement user creation and deletion on your own.

 If you want to see more examples of Mithril code, check the [examples](examples.md) page.
 If you have questions, feel free to drop by the [Mithril chat room](https://gitter.im/MithrilJS/mithril.js).

+#### meta-description
+A complete walkthrough tutorial for building your first simple application in Mithril, from beginning to end.